Team S&M, Kona Bicycle Co., and the Cross Crusade present

 - Helmets must be worn while bikes are being ridden!

-- See below for more notes on the clinics and answers to frequently asked questions...
+- Please see below for notes on the clinics.

 Notes on the Clinics